 A diversified portfolio with new products like Himalayan 450cc will help Royal Enfield to stay ahead in the game

 As part of its long-term strategy, Royal Enfield is working to launch an average of one new/updated product every quarter.
-One of these is Royal Enfield Himalayan 450, which is expected to be available for sale in first quarter of 2023.
+One of these is Royal Enfield Himalayan 450, which has just been spied.
+It is expected to be available for sale in first quarter of 2023.
 Although the basic silhouette looks familiar to Himalayan 411, Himalayan 450 utilizes an entirely new platform.

 Royal Enfield Himalayan 450 styling and features